-Student's Name Date STUDENT: Document corrective me easure you have implemented.

-COORDINATOR or DIRECTOR: Docu ument corrective measure observed.
+Student's Name Date STUDENT: Document corrective measure you have implemented.
+COORDINATOR or DIRECTOR: Document corrective measure observed.
+Statement of prol olem re esolution.

-Statement of problem resolution.

-STUDENT EVALUATION FORM
+Schoolcraft College STUDENT EVALUATION FORM

 STUDENT NAME

-TECHNOLOGIST NAME
+TECHNOLOGIST NAME & SIGNATURE

 TECHNOLOGIST EMAIL ADDRESS

-DATE

-ROTATION
+ROTATION & DATE

-This evaluation is for any registered radiologic technologist and/or clinical instructor to evaluate Schoolcraft radiography students.
+This evaluation is for any registered radiologic technologist to evaluate Schoolcraft radiography students.
 These may be completed and submitted at any time during the clinical experience.
 Please choose the applicable comment by circling your selection or highlighting your selection and making it BOLD.

-Completed evaluations should be given directly to the student, returned to the designated clinical instructor at your location, or emailed directly to jely@Schoolcraft.edu.
+Completed evaluations should be given directly to the student, returned to the designated clinical instructor at your location, or emailed directly to pdebella@Schoolcraft.edu.